Helping you stay at the forefront of changes to the profession with ample continuing education and tracking tools.

 AIA Colorado offers a variety options to help fulfill continuing education requirements sanctioned by the State of Colorado and required for AIA membership.
 What’s more, we offer a wide range of program formats—from conferences, lectures and workshops to seminars, online courses, self-study, and more—you’re sure to find courses that will help you develop your expertise and serve your clients most effectively.

-For our entire list of programs and events, view our online calendar.
+For our entire list of programs and events, view our calendar.

-All licensed architects in the State of Colorado are required to obtain 12.0 HSW Continuing Education Hours (CEH) per calendar year.
-Carryover between calendar years is not accepted and the current renewal period ends Oct.
-31, 2015.
+All licensed architects in the State of Colorado are required to obtain 12.0 Health, Safety, Welfare (HSW) Continuing Education Hours per calendar year, for a total of 24 HSW hours per two-year license renewal period.

 |AIA Membership Requirements||Colorado Architect License